ifpen/wfcrl-env/doc/INTERFACE.md

-# WFCRL: Interfacing and Benchmark Reinforcement Learning for Wind Farm Control
+# Farm2Python: Interfacing Tool for Wind Farm Control

 ## Using the FastFarm interface